 In 1998 (Table 3.4) recombiners were installed in Ringhals unit 1.
 This led to increased delay times and a significant reduction of releases of noble gases.
-The full performance of the system operation was achieved during the year 2000.
+The full performance of the system operation was achieved during the year of 2000.
+Improvements implemented during the time period are marked as green in Table 3.4-3.7).